 Happy Monday, Fit Friends!
 I hope everyone had an amazing weekend!
-I spent mine with my family in Huntington Beach, working out, hanging out and getting plenty of sun and amazing healthy food!
+I spent mine with my family in Huntington Beach, working out, hanging out, and getting plenty of sun and amazing healthy food!

 I’m so excited to be blogging more and to be sharing this amazing and adorable outfit from Beyond Yoga!
-It’s apparently National Ice Cream MONTH (ummm, yasssssss!) and Beyond Yoga and Coolhaus (an LA icecream shop) teamed up to create the cutest yoga outfit of all time!
+It’s apparently National Ice Cream MONTH (ummm, yasssssss!) and Beyond Yoga and Coolhaus (an LA ice cream shop) teamed up to create the cutest yoga outfit of all time!
 I mean, really it doesn’t get cuter!

 I get asked constantly about what the BEST exercise is to tone your core and to almost EVERYONE’s surprise, it’s NOT hundreds of crunches, it’s holding planks!
 That’s right a plank is my key to success when it comes to getting my toned stomach.
-Even though I had my extra skin removed, if you haven’t read that blog it’s linked here, I still work on strengthen my core daily to help make sure it says flat and toned.
+Even though I had my extra skin removed, if you haven’t read that blog it’s linked here, I still work on strengthening my core daily to help make sure it says flat and toned.

 My 6 Favorite Planks!